gapotchenko/adhoc-file-signer/README.md

 good enough solution for CI/CD pipelines and secure build environments.

-The architecture of `adhoc-file-signer` follows the Unix philosophy by assembling small, reliable components into a configurable and extensible system.
+The architecture of `adhoc-file-signer` follows the Unix philosophy by assembling small tunable components into a configurable and extensible system.

 The project consists of two main components: